ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparency Service

 Transparency Services MUST feature an Append-only Log.
-The Append-only Log is the verifiable data structure that records registered Signed Statements and supports the production of Receipts.
+The Append-only Log is the verifiable data structure that records integrity protection of the registered Signed Statements and supports the production of Receipts.
+Transparency Services may provide ancillary services to store the contents of the Signed Statement, however the Append-only Log does not store the Signed Statement contents avoiding concerns of persisting personally identifiable information.

 All Transparency Services MUST expose APIs for the Registration of Signed Statements and issuance of Receipts.

-Transparency Services MAY support additional APIs for auditing, for instance, to query the history of Signed Statements.
+Transparency Services MAY support additional APIs for auditing, for instance querying the history of Signed Statements.

 Typically a Transparency Service has a single Issuer identity which is present in the `iss` Claim of Receipts for that service.